KeeVeeGames/OKColor.gml/README.md

 ![figure_1_4_character_palette](https://github.com/KeeVeeGames/OKColor.gml/assets/10993317/8fb9fc13-f448-4701-b177-2147f413bb55)

 With OKLCH the lightness is consistent throughout all the hue changes, shadows and highlights don't disappear and colors themselves are more pleasing.
-This extends to all other components: you can be sure that colors with the same
+This extends to all other components: you can be sure that colors with the same `chroma` will have the same perceptual hue, unlike HSV which tends to shift hue when brightness is changed (for example making blue become [more purple]() when increasing `value`).

 #### Predictable different colors